ragyam-sinha/Apple/README.md

 ---
 # iPhone 15 Pro Landing Page Clone

 This project is a **static landing page clone** inspired by the official Apple iPhone 15 Pro product page.
-It showcases basic HTML and CSS skills with a focus on responsive navigation, hero section, and call-to-action buttons.
+It showcases basic HTML and CSS skills with a main focus on responsive navigation, hero section, and call-to-action buttons.

 ---